reswitched/libtransistor/README.md

 make
 ```

-If some of the cmake CXX tests fail install the needed dependencies.
+If some of the cmake CXX tests fail, you may need to install the necessary dependencies.

 ```bash
 sudo dnf -y install libstdc++-devel gcc-c++.x86_64